 Each request will be carefully considered by staff against set criteria.
 If your request meets the criteria for public access our team will arrange an appointment for you.

-The onsite access will be on a Friday afternoon and located in Stafford town centre, a short distance from Staffordshire Record Office.
+The onsite access is on a Friday afternoon and located in Stafford town centre, a short distance from Staffordshire Record Office.

 Please be aware that all services will be dependent on changing levels of access to the collections during the building project and two weeks’ notice will be needed for production of documents from other sites.
 William Salt Library collections are currently in temporary storage and access is very limited with some areas of the collection not available until further notice, requests will be dealt with on a case-by-case basis.